 What is Cavitation?

-Cavitation is a harmful condition that occurs in the component like a pump or a valve of a hydraulic system when the existing space in the working component is not filled with the system fluid.
-It is the process of formation and collapse of vapor or air bubbles in the pumped fluid as it passes through the component.
+Cavitation is a harmful condition that occurs in a hydraulic system component like a pump or a valve when the existing space in the working component is not filled with the system fluid.
+It is the formation and collapse of vapor or air bubbles in the pumped fluid as it passes through the component.
 Undetected intermittent pump cavitation will eventually cause significant damage to a pump.

 It is the actual pressure that the fluid experiences at the pump inlet.